mike-344/homepage/README.md

 # Homepage

+Built a responsive homepage in Javascript, HTML, and CSS.

-Learned about web accessibility best practices and responsive design
+Learned about web accessibility best practices and responsive design.

 Link to project: https://mike-344.github.io/homepage/